Older man looking at camera

 The Homeless to Homes Plan Shelter Collaborative

 The Homeless to Homes Shelter Collaborative includes City Gospel Mission, Lighthouse Youth & Family Services, Shelterhouse, and Talbert House, and led by Strategies to End Homelessness.
-The first phase of the plan, accomplished in 2015, was to build five new shelter facilities.
+As the first phase of the plan built five new shelter facilities 2015.
 Ongoing each of the five new facilities provide day-time services and healthcare for individuals staying in shelter.

 Shelter Facilities